 What about change?

-Change is what customers want
+Change in the Marketing is what customers want

-Did you know more and more shoppers prefer online stores over physical ones?
 Some Boomers are probably shaking their heads right now thinking, “What a time to be alive!”
 The reason is simple: it’s faster, more convenient, and let’s be honest, you can avoid all those awkward checkout questions.
 Customers also care more about what’s in their food, cosmetics, and everyday products - and online, they can access it all the fastest.

 And lifestyle trends?
 Gadgets, fashion, home décor - they change faster than your playlist.
 One year, everyone’s obsessed with minimalist furniture; the next month, maximalism rules.
 Labubu?
 Who even remembers that now?
 Companies that spot these shifts and adjust their messaging avoid those awkward “why isn’t anyone buying this?” moments.